bruceadams/aws-caller-id/README.md

 a Rust command line tool that interacts with AWS.

 I do not think this running tool is very useful.
-My plan is to use this a sort-of template when writing AWS command line tools in the future.
+My plan is to use this as a sort-of template when writing AWS command line tools in the future.

 ## Built in help